How to Dry Flooring After Refrigerator Leaks

 The first response to a refrigerator leak often determines the overall outcome.
 Taking immediate action reduces water penetration and improves the chances of successful drying.

 Begin by identifying and stopping the water source.
-This may involve shutting off the water supply valve connected to the refrigerator or disconnecting the appliance from power.
-Stopping active water flow prevents additional moisture from spreading.
+This may involve shutting off the water supply valve connected to the refrigerator.
+If water is near an outlet, cord, or power strip, avoid touching electrical components until the area is safe.

 After the source is controlled, move the refrigerator carefully away from the wall.
 Slow, steady movement helps avoid stressing water lines and prevents further damage.
 If tubing appears strained or damaged, additional inspection may be necessary.
 Reviewing how to inspect refrigerator water connections can help identify potential leak sources.